Why Earn Your Advanced Degree at UAlbany?

 Your application will not be considered complete — and therefore cannot be evaluated — until all required materials are submitted.
 This includes English proficiency exam scores.

 If you have not taken an English Language Exam or your score does not meet our minimum requirement, some graduate programs will offer conditional admission with our Intensive English Language Program (IELP) if all other admission standards are met.
-Please contact Soha Acosta, Associate Director of Recruitment and International Admissions to see if your program participates in conditional admission with IELP and the requirements to complete IELP.
+Please contact Soha Acosta, Director of Graduate Recruitment and Marketing, to see if your program participates in conditional admission with IELP and the requirements to complete IELP.

 We will only accept official scores sent by the testing institution.